HansikaW/hatteland-poc/README.md

 ### Unit tests

 ### Integration tests

-This is for test purpose with new secret key
+for test purpose with new secret key